 Ever notice your cat barely touches the water bowl?
 That’s actually normal.
 Cats descended from the African wildcat, a desert species that evolved to get most of its moisture from prey.
-But in a domestic setting, inadequate water intake is a major risk factor for chronic kidney disease and urinary tract problems.
-The good news: with the right strategies, most cats’ water intake can be significantly improved.
+In a domestic setting, though, inadequate water intake is a real risk factor for chronic kidney disease and urinary tract problems.
+The good part: with the right setup, you can get most cats to drink a lot more.

 How Much Water Does Your Cat Need?